solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 If you define custom directives for Solid's
 [`use:___` attributes](https://www.solidjs.com/docs/latest/api#use%3A___),
-you can type them in the `Directives` interface, like so:
+you can type them by extending the `DirectiveFunctions` interface, like so:

 ```tsx
 function model(element: HTMLInputElement, value: Accessor<Signal<string>>) {